-Athletes may wear trousers of their choice for the Qualification round.
+Athletes may wear trousers of their choice, including denim, for the Qualification and Elimination rounds.

 Athletes shall wear full Team uniform, which shall not include denim, for Team Rounds and Medal Matches.
 Clothing and equipment shall not be camouflage.
 No oversize or baggy type trousers are allowed.